scipy/scipy/doc/source/tutorial/stats.rst

     >>> rv.mean(), rv.std()
     (2.0, 2.0)

-This is indeed what we should get.
+This is, indeed, what we should get.

 Broadcasting
 ^^^^^^^^^^^^

-The basic methods ``pdf`` and so on satisfy the usual numpy broadcasting rules.
+The basic methods ``pdf``, and so on, satisfy the usual numpy broadcasting rules.
 For example, we can calculate the critical values for the upper tail of the t distribution for different probabilities and degrees of freedom.